StackGuardian/tirith/CONTRIBUTING.md

 - **Pass Tests**: Ensure all tests pass before submitting your PR.
 - **Be Open to Feedback**: We're all here to help each other improve, so please be open to feedback and ready to make adjustments.

-### Issues
+### Creating Issues

 - **Search First**: It helps to check if your problem or feature request has already been discussed before opening a new issue.
 - **Be Detailed**: When you open a new issue, providing as much detail as possible really helps.
 Feel free to use our templates for bugs and feature requests.
 - **Be Respectful**: Let's all be kind and considerate in our communication.

+### Solving Issues

-- **Solving Issues**: Limit yourself to solving a maximum of four `good first issues`.
+- Limit yourself to solving a maximum of four `good first issues`.
 Once you've reached this limit, consider tackling other types of issues.
-- Work on only one issue at a time.
+- Please work on only one issue at a time.
+- Please ask for assignee before working, and if there's no update for about a week on a particular issue, we'll remove the assignee.

 Thank you for taking the time to help improve our project!